-- North Dakota production agriculture generates over \$5 Billion in cash receipts each year. - Production agriculture is the largest aspect of North Dakota's economy, making up to 25% of the economic base. - Nearly 25% of North Dakota workers are farmers or employed in farm-related jobs. - North Dakota has over 30,000 farms and ranches. - An average North Dakota farm is approximately 1,300 acres. - Mearly 90% of North Dakota's land area is made up of farms and ranches

-Farms provide food and shelter for over 70% of North Dakota wildlife.

-North Dakota ranks third in the U.S.
+- North Dakota production agriculture generates over \$5 Billion in cash receipts each year. - Production agriculture is the largest aspect of North Dakota's economy, making up to 25% of the economic base. - Nearly 25% of North Dakota workers are farmers or employed in farm-related jobs. - North Dakota has over 30,000 farms and ranches. - An average North Dakota farm is approximately 1,300 acres. - Mearly 90% of North Dakota's land area is made up of farms and ranches - Farms provide food and shelter for over 70% of North Dakota wildlife. - North Dakota ranks third in the U.S. with 108,000 certified organic acres.